 The Security Council Committee on Council Meetings away from Headquarters was established on 11 January 1972 to study the question of the convening of Council meetings in an African capital and to draft general guidelines to be applied in similar situations which might arise in connection with Article 28 Paragraph 3 of the Charter of the United Nations.

-Committee of Experts established by the Security Council at its 1506th meeting in connexion with the question of the “Creation of a category of associate membership”
+Committee of Experts established by the Security Council at its 1506th meeting in connection with the question of the “Creation of a category of associate membership”

 On 27 August 1969, a Committee of Experts was established to examine the question of the creation of a category of associate United Nations membership for small, newly independent States.